 Mondelez created nifty videos showing how users could invoke the Alexa skill to get Valentine’s Day recommendations and promoted them on Facebook and Instagram.

 Alexa’s recent Quick Link feature was used to embed banner ads with direct call-to-invocation links that would directly invoke the skill when the banner was clicked.

 Amazon created awareness for the skill in various ways.
 They promoted it on the Alexa skill store header billboard as a feature as well as their weekly “Skills Newsletter”.
 Not just that, they promoted it on their M-shop.
-Users could simply tap on the mic icon on the Amazon shopping app on Android phones and summon the skill by saying a limited time magic phrase, “Alexa, how far will you go for love”.
+Users could simply tap on the mic icon on the Amazon shopping app on Android phones and summon the skill by saying a limited time magic phrase, “Alexa, open cadbury silk”.
 The overall effort was further amplified through advertising on Amazon.

 - Treat voice as an experiential medium instead of watering it down for another performance marketing campaign.
 Think about ways to help or delight your customers and then weave in your brand messaging through it.